djogwe/test/README.md

 # Usage

-The program will print the results to the following three questions:
+The program is designed using three functions:
+* top_three_articles()
+* top_authors()
+* error_dates()

+Each function links to the psql 'news' database and executes a single query from the associated tables.
+Each function is then called in the main() function to report the answers to the following three questions:

 * What are the most popular three articles of all time?
 * Who are the most popular article authors of all time?